Email servers tend to be very picky when deciding on which emails to deliver.

 The way these tools work is quite interesting.
 They set up a network of hundreds or even thousands of unique email addresses.
 They authenticate them and incorporate all sorts of tricks for them to be treated as real senders.
 Some even get their users involved in the warmup process, creating a network as reliable as it possibly gets.

 Once you integrate your inbox with a warmup tool, they will start sending emails to some of these accounts, slowly at first, speeding up a bit with time.
 Each account will “show interest” in your emails, open them, respond with genuine replies, and interact with links.

-They would even go as far as diving into their spam folders (where some of your emails will inevitably go), marking your emails as “no-spam,” and producing a reply for each.
-All of this to show to email servers that you send valuable emails and your audience is genuinely engaged.
+They would even go as far as diving into their spam folders (where some of your emails will inevitably go), marking your emails as not spam, and producing a reply for each.
+All of this is done to show email servers that you send valuable emails and that your audience is genuinely engaged.
 And it works!

 Examples of automated IP warmup tools

 Warmbox operates over 10 thousand accounts across the globe, closely resembling those used by real people.
-It builds a schedule for you but lets you customize it - e.g., adjust the reply rate or the number of emails sent each day.
+It builds a schedule for you but lets you customize it — you can adjust the reply rate and the number of emails sent each day.

 Mailwarm sends your warmup emails to over 1,000 accounts, generating replies and all sorts of positive interactions.
-If you already have an idea on how many emails you want to send each day Mailwarm lets you configure precise numbers.
-If you don’t, it will suggest warmup strategies for you.
-Then, you can sit back and watch the statistics of your campaign in a dashboard.
+Mailwarm lets you configure precise numbers if you already have an idea of how many emails you want to send each day.

 3. Warmup Inbox